 (b) full-time and part-time members.

-Support to and reports by Advisory Committee Commission
+Support to and reports by Commission

-63.55.
-(1) (a) The Department must provide administrative and financial support to the Advisory Committee Commission so as to enable it to perform all the functions assigned to it and may second or designate officials from the Department for this purpose or to conduct research on behalf of the Advisory Committee Commission.
+55. (1) (a) The Department must provide administrative and financial support to the Commission so as to enable it to perform all the functions assigned to it and may second or designate officials from the Department for this purpose or to conduct research on behalf of the Commission.

-(b) The Advisory Committee Commission may, subject to the provisions of the Public Finance Management Act, 1999 (Act No. 1 of 1999), and with the approval of the Director-General of the Department, appoint a suitable person or persons to conduct research on its behalf.
+(b) The Commission may, subject to the provisions of the Public Finance Management Act, 1999 (Act No. 1 of 1999), and with the approval of the Director-General of the Department, appoint a suitable person or persons to conduct research on its behalf.

-(2) The Advisory Committee Commission must quarterly, or when requested by the Minister, provide the Minister with a comprehensive report on its activities.
+(2) The Commission must quarterly, or when requested by the Minister, provide the Minister with a comprehensive report on its activities.

 Application for recognition of Khoi-San communities, branches, senior Khoi-San leaders and branch heads

-64.56.
-(1) A community that meets the criteria set out in section 5 may lodge a detailed application in writing with the Advisory Committee Commission for the recognition of that community and if applicable, the branches of that community as well as for the recognition of a senior Khoi-San leader who meets the criteria set out in section 7 and if applicable, a branch head.
+56. (1) A community that meets the criteria set out in section 5 may lodge a detailed application in writing with the Commission for the recognition of that community and if applicable, the branches of that community as well as for the recognition of a senior Khoi-San leader who meets the criteria set out in section 7 and if applicable, a branch head.

-(2) An application contemplated in subsection (1) must be in the format as may be determined by the Advisory Committee Commission, must comply with the provisions of section 5(1)(b) and must—
+(2) An application contemplated in subsection (1) must be in the format as may be determined by the Commission, must comply with the provisions of section 5(1)(b) and must—

 (a) be lodged by a member of the community duly authorised by such